ceeskildsen/GP_heteroscedasticity/README.md

 -`sigma_y2_test_hat` is an m-by-1 vector of predicted noise variances at test points.

 ## Requirements:
 MATLAB R2018a or later.
-Optimization Toolbox (for fmincon) or equivalent nonlinear optimizer.
+Optimization Toolbox (for fmincon) or equivalent nonlinear optimizer and the Statistics and Machine Learning Toolbox.

 ## License:
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.